mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 }
 ```

-The `$use` function returns an object implementing the `IStylesheet` interface - the same one that is returned by the `$activate` function.
-This object has the `rules` property, which contains all the rules that are defined in the referenced class.
+The `$use` function returns the same object that is returned by the `$activate` function.
 The difference between the `$use` and `$activate` functions is that the former doesn't insert the rules into the DOM - it only makes them available for referencing.

 It is possible to call the `$use` function outside of any style definition class - it can be assigned to a variable and then used wherever this variable is visible.
 There is a significant advantage, however, of calling the `$use` function from inside a style definition class: when the style definition class is activated and deactivated, all the referenced classes will be activated and deactivated too.
 This provides a nice encapsulation of the referenced classes and makes the style definition classes self-contained units.